- Steam Theory

 Example of Trap with Flanged Connections

-After selecting the trap specifications according to operating conditions and environment, the next step is evaluating the necessary discharge capacity that includes the safety factory, and selecting the most economical trap.
+After selecting the trap specifications according to operating conditions and environment, the next step is evaluating the necessary discharge capacity that includes the safety factor, and selecting the most economical trap.
 For more info on these topics, please read part 3.

 |Steam Trap Selection: How Application Affects Selection||Steam Trap Selection: Safety Factor and Life Cycle Cost|